 The Cundy Street Quarter in southern Belgravia is bordered by Ebury Street, Cundy Street and Pimlico Road.

 Made up of the four Cundy Street buildings, Walden House and the car park of the Coleshill flats, each part of the site is segregated and closed off to the public.
 In addition to opening up the area, creating more opportunities and homes for more people, we will invest in improving Orange Square and Ebury Square, alongside Westminster City Council, as part of our proposals.

->

-> We recognise the impact our proposals will have on existing residents and so have put in place measures to listen to them and help people plan for the future.
+We recognise the impact our proposals have on existing residents.
+We understand their concerns and have put several measures in place to help people plan for the future.

->

-> Westminster Council residents
+Westminster Council residents

 The lease to Westminster City Council (WCC) at Walden House was due to expire in June 2021.
 So before we started consultation on the project in April 2019, we agreed to give the council two more years on the lease to allow more time for suitable new homes to be found.